 Klaas Bentein was born in Waregem, Belgium, in 1985.
 He received a master’s degree in Classics from Ghent University in 2007, and a doctoral degree in Linguistics from the same university in 2012.
 Afterwards, he worked as a research fellow at the universities of Michigan (BAEF, 2013 – 2014), Ghent (FWO, 2014 – 2017) and Harvard (CHS, 2017 – 2018).
-He is currently BOF-ZAP Research Professor at Ghent University.
+He is currently BOF-ZAP Research Professor at Ghent University (at the level of Associate Professor).
 His main research interests include Ancient Greek linguistics, language contact, historical socio-linguistics, and papyrology.
 He has been awarded a Starting Grant (EVWRIT, 2018 – 2023) by the European Research Council to perform a comprehensive ‘socio-semiotic’ analysis of communicative variation in documentary texts, bringing together dimensions such as language, linguistic choice, handwriting, writing material, document format, etc. He has published over fifty articles in books and peer-reviewed journals.
 He is the author of Verbal Periphrasis in Ancient Greek: Have- and Be- Constructions (OUP, 2016), and the editor of Variation and Change in Ancient Greek Tense, Aspect and Modality (Brill 2017) and Varieties of Post-classical and Byzantine Greek (De Gruyter, forthcoming).

 Mark Janse is BOF-ZAP Research Professor in Ancient and Asia Minor Greek at Ghent University and CHS Associate in Greek Linguistics at Harvard University.
 He was Visiting Fellow of All Souls College in Oxford in 2007 and 2014, A1 Foreign Fellow of the Onassis Foundation in Greece in 2008 and 2013, recipient of the Johannes Sundwall award in 2011, Onassis Senior Visiting Scholar at Harvard, Princeton, Stanford and the University of Arizona in 2012, Fellow of Harvard’s Center for Hellenic Studies in 2013 and Fellow of the Flemish Academic Centre for Science and the Arts in 2014.
 His research interests include Ancient and Modern Greek linguistics and dialectology; Homeric and Byzantine metre and versification; Ancient Greek profane and obscene language; language variation and change; language contact and language death, with particular attention to Greek-Semitic and Greek-Turkish language contacts.
 He is well-known for his research on Cappadocian (Asia Minor) Greek on which he has published extensively, including a grammar.
 His personal involvement with speakers of the language has earned him the honorary title ‘Ambassador of the Cappadocians’ and is the topic of a documentary film, Last Words (seriousFilm, 2014).